hspaans/devcontainer-features/README.md

 To use the features from this repository, add the desired features to `devcontainer.json.`

-This example use google-cloud-cli feature on devcontainer.
+This example use ansiblie-lint feature on devcontainer.

 ```jsonc
 {